rberenguel/salta/README.md

 ---

-An extension to visually jump across tabs.
+A Chrome extension to visually jump across tabs.
+I wanted to see if I could do it with my current Chrome extension knowledge.

 ## What does it do?